IlluminatePossibilities/TheGlobalVariables/README.md

 ### e.
 Feasibility

 The cost and time to develop and maintain this application are driving factors.
 The consumers of this platform are the non-profit organizations for whom, it is important to minimize the operational cost.
 The total cost of ownership comprises a significant number of factors.
-In this particular architecture, with the exception of new feature development, 3 primary cost factors will make up the majority of the costs.
+In this particular architecture, excluding new feature development, 3 primary cost factors will make up the majority of the costs.

 #### I. Operational Costs